 Certain pupils will require support in addition to this in order to access lessons and reach their potential.
-Pupils who have an ECH Plan may have additional TA Support and access to further support as detailed in these documents.
-For those pupils who do not have an EHC Plan but are struggling to make progress despite considerable intervention we may decide to apply for an EHC Plan.
-Any such decision would be made in discussion with you and your child.
-The SENDCO is responsible for managing the SEND budget to provide this support.
+Pupils who have an EHC Plan may have additional TA Support and access to further support as detailed in these documents.
+If, despite considerable intervention a pupil continues to experience significant difficulties and lack of progress, we may discuss with you the possibility of applying for and EHC Plan.
+The SENDCo is responsible for managing the SEND budget to provide this support.